pvl/blog4/content/blog/A Simple Honcho Primer.md

 Still, when interacting with an AI app, there's a sense that it *should* be getting to know us.
 In fact, we're often surprised when we realize it's not learning about us over time.
 And probably annoyed at having to start over.

-Think about personalization here as more like the experience of close human companionship or white glove services than the attention hacking mechanisms of TikTok[^2].
-There's [[Announcing Honcho's Private Beta#^xb6ef1|enormous potenial]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences.
+Think about personalization here as more like the experience of close human companionship or white glove services than the attention hacking mechanisms of TikTok.
+There's [[Announcing Honcho's Private Beta#^xb6ef1|enormous potenial]] for more positive-sum use of user data and for aligning AI applications more closely with user needs and preferences[^2].

 ## How to Use Honcho
 ^cd2d3c

 Honcho is first and foremost a **storage** framework.
 Think of it like an open source version of the OpenAI Assistants API.
-User `sessions` store both user and AI generated `messages` as well as any intermediate inferences you might want to store as `metamessages`.
+User `sessions` store both user and AI generated `messages` as well as any intermediate inferences you might want to store as `metamessages`:

 ```python
 user_input = "Here's a message!"